KDE/mygnuhealth/doc/mygnuhealth.rst

 Introduction
 ============
-MyGNUHealth is a desktop and mobile application that can help you to take control of your health.
+MyGNUHealth is a desktop and mobile application that helps you to take control of your health.
 As a Personal Health Record, you will be able to assess, record and take action upon the determinants of the main health spheres (bio-psycho-social).